ludobouan/pure-numpy-feedfowardNN/README.md

   `nn.train(features, targets, num_epochs, learning_rate)`
 4. Predict
   `nn.predict(features)`

+The `nn.train()` method has a parameter called `stop_accuracy`.
+At the end of each epoch the mean loss is calculated and if it is under the specified threshold than the training stops.
+This avoids training longer than necessary.
+By looking at the number of epochs needed to reach the threshold, it gives us a good metric as to the performance of our hyperparameters.

 ## Example: XOR function
 The Jupyter Notebook shows how the network can be used to approximate the XOR function using a 3-layer neural network.
 We attempt to find the optimal network dimensions and the optimal learning rate.